asc-csa/Planck-Telescope-Data-Tutorial/README.md

 ```

 ## Quick start
 Please note that the code in this tutorial relies on the [Healpy](https://healpy.readthedocs.io/en/latest/index.html) Python library, which does not support Windows natively.
-If you wish to run the code on Windows, please use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+Linux is recommended to run this tutorial.
+If you wish to run the code on Windows, please use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and make sure to enable WSL on your computer.

 If you wish to interact with the notebook directly: